SaraPetre/u08_caprover_gitlab/README.md

 - Key : CAPROVER_APP , Value : my-test-gitlab-deploy [replace it with the app name you want to create]

 ### 4. Create an Access Token for CapRover
 Navigate to https://gitlab.com/-/profile/personal_access_tokens and create a token.
+Give it a appropriate name.

 Make sure to assign read_registry and write_registry permissions for this token.